 Do take a look at our article on puppy farms, so you know all the signs to look out for.

 Blue Heeler Price

-Australian Cattle Dogs are generally not a very cheap breed, though prices can range from as low as $250 to $2000 in some cases.
+Australian Cattle Dogs are generally not a very cheap breed.
+Prices can range from as low as $250, but reach up to $2000 in some cases.

 Even though prices vary hugely, a high price does not necessarily equal the best choice of puppy.